Regents Professor and Kenneth Von Behren Endowed Professor of Electrical and Computer Engineering

 Krunz has co-authored more than 325 journal articles and peer-reviewed conference papers and is a co-inventor of 10 issued patents.
 His latest h-index is 61 and his total number of citations exceeds 14,000.
 His research has been funded by the National Science Foundation, the U.S. Department of Defense, NASA, Qatar Foundation and industry -- with a total amount in excess of $20 million.

 - PhD: electrical engineering, Michigan State University, 1995

 - MS: electrical engineering, Michigan State University, 1992

 - BS: electrical engineering, University of Jordan, 1990

-Network design, wireless communications, performance evaluation, queueing theory, stochastic optimization, probability theory, game theory and internet protocols.
+Network protocols, wireless communications, performance evaluation, Physical-layer security, queueing theory, stochastic optimization, game theory, AI and machine learning.

 Honors and Accolades